changesets/changesets/.changeset/grumpy-hornets-nail.md

 ---
-"all packages": minor
 "@changesets/cli": minor
 ---

-modified display to allow selecting all packages
+Add all packages option to major and minor selects